bjemi3426/bswift/PlantLife-MacOS/README.md

 # 🌱 PlantLife-MacOS

 ### Overview
-**PlantLife** is a macOS app built with **SwiftUI** that helps users browse, sort, and view detailed information about various plants.
+**PlantLife** is a macOS app built with **SwiftUI** that helps users browse, track, and care for plants.
-It demonstrates the use of `NavigationSplitView`, searchable lists, state management via `ObservableObject`, and modular SwiftUI components for a master-detail experience.
+It offers a clean master-detail interface where users can search, sort, and view detailed plant information, complete with care reminders and images.

 ---

 ### ✨ Features
-- 📋 Browse a categorized list of plants (Root, Leafy, Seed & Fruit, Stem & Flower).
+- 📋 Browse categorized plant collections (Root, Leafy, Seed & Fruit, Stem & Flower).
-- 🔍 Search plants by name using a search bar.
+- 🔍 Search plants by name using the built-in search field.
-- 🗂️ Sort plants by name, water date, or nutrient date (via confirmation dialog).
+- 🗂️ Sort plants by name, watering date, or nutrient date.
-- 📖 View detailed plant information on selection (`PlantDetailView`).
+- 🖥️ macOS-style navigation using `NavigationSplitView`.
-- 🌿 Displays plant category, dates for planting, expected harvest, watering, and nutrients.
+- 🖼️ View rich images and descriptions for each plant.
-- 🖼️ Shows plant images dynamically based on name.
+- ⏰ **Receive care reminders and notifications** for watering and nutrient schedules.
-- 🖥️ macOS-specific layout with `NavigationSplitView` for master-detail interface.
+- 🌿 Detailed view for each plant showing planting, blooming, and harvest timelines.

 ---